tizkovatereza/AI/Artificial Knowledge.md

 # :gem: AI agents and more
 Useful resources, sorted such that they follow your journey from the beginning.
-Starting with AI agents "for dummies" and some intuition, through
+Starting with AI agents "for dummies" and some intuition, through overarching sources and papers to deep-dive into the topics, to building your own agent and finding inspiration in existing use cases.

 ## :gem: Ai Agents for non-technical people
 - *June 14, 2023* [**AI Agents For Beginners - Intuitive explanation**](https://medium.com/@tereza-tizkova/ai-agents-for-beginners-228b7bd813d4) <br>